-In February 2014, the Company's board of directors adopted the 2014 Equity Incentive Plan, which was subsequently ratified by its stockholders and became effective on May 2, 2014 (the "Effective Date").
-The 2014 Equity Incentive Plan is the successor to and continuation of the 2009 Stock Option Plan.
-On the effective date, no additional awards will be granted under the 2009 Stock Option Plan, and all stock awards granted under the 2009 Stock Option Plan will remain subject to the terms of the 2009 Stock Option Plan.
-All awards granted on and after the effective date will be subject to the terms of the 2014 Equity Incentive Plan.
-The 2014 Equity Incentive Plan provides for the grant of the following awards: (i) incentive Stock Options, (ii) nonstatutory stock options, (iii) stock appreciation rights, (iv) restricted stock awards, (v) restricted stock unit awards, and (vi) other stock awards.
+In February 2014, the Company's board of directors adopted the 2014 Equity Incentive Plan, or the 2014 Plan, which was subsequently ratified by its stockholders and became effective on May 2, 2014 (the "Effective Date").
+The 2014 Plan is the successor to and continuation of the 2009 Stock Option Plan.
+As of the Effective Date, no additional awards will be granted under the 2009 Stock Option Plan, but all stock awards granted under the 2009 Stock Option Plan prior to the Effective Date will remain subject to the terms of the 2009 Stock Option Plan.
+All awards granted on and after the Effective Date will be subject to the terms of the 2014 Plan.
+The 2014 Plan provides for the grant of the following awards: (i) incentive stock options, (ii) nonstatutory stock options, (iii) stock appreciation rights, (iv) restricted stock awards, (v) restricted stock unit awards, and (vi) other stock awards.
 Employees, directors, and consultants are eligible to receive awards.

-Under the 2014 Equity Incentive Plan, the aggregate number of shares of common stock that may be issued from and after the effective date (or the "share reserve") will not exceed the sum of 257,352 new shares, the shares that represented the 2009 Stock Option Plan's available reserve on the effective date, and any returning shares from the 2009 Stock Option Plan.
-The share reserve will automatically increase on January 1st of each year, for a period of not more than ten years, commencing on January 1, 2015 and ending on January 1, 2024, in an amount equal to 4.0% of the total number of shares of Capital Stock outstanding on December 31st of the preceding calendar year.
-The board of directors may act prior to January 1st of a given year to provide that there will be no increase in the share reserve or that the increase will be a lesser number of shares than would otherwise occur.
+Under the 2014 Plan, the aggregate number of shares of common stock that could be issued from and after the Effective Date (the "share reserve") could not exceed the sum of (i) 257,352 new shares, (ii) the shares that represented the 2009 Stock Option Plan's available reserve on the Effective Date, and (iii) any returning shares from the 2009 Stock Option Plan.
+Under the 2014 Plan, the share reserve will automatically increase on January 1st of each year, for a period of not more than 10 years, commencing on January 1, 2015 and ending on January 1, 2024, in an amount equal to 4.0% of the total number of shares of capital stock outstanding on December 31st of the preceding calendar year.
+The Board of Directors may act prior to January 1st of a given year to provide that there will be no increase in the share reserve or that the increase will be a lesser number of shares than would otherwise occur.